Keeping pets safe and calm during fireworks

 We humans associate fireworks with celebration.
 But for many of our pets, events like Bonfire Night, New Year’s Eve and Diwali are some of the most terrifying and miserable times of the year, sometimes with tragic consequences.

 That’s why we’re calling on all major retailers to stop selling fireworks in their stores.

 Read our full open letter to British retailers and click the button below to sign our petition.

 Many dogs are so frightened of fireworks that they end up putting themselves in life-threatening situations.
 Our advice article offers tips on how to keep scared dogs safe.Read more

 Cats associate loud noises with danger and the noise and flashes of fireworks can cause cats to run off in a panic.
 Check out our advice article to make sure your cat doesn't get hurt.Read more

 Rabbits can be affected by the noise of fireworks and some can get so scared that they run off.
 Find out how to ensure your rabbit is as calm and comfortable as possible on and around firework events.Read more

-According to our poll, 96% of pet owners support tighter controls on the sale and use of fireworks.
+According to our poll of more than 3400 people, 83% of pet owners support banning the sale of fireworks for private use.